 Finding out that you need to relocate can happen in an instant and upend your life just as quickly.
-Whether it’s because of a job, a family emergency or a lifestyle change, relocation can wreak havoc on your life and cause you to have to make some very important decisions quicker than you’d like.
+Whether it’s because of a job, a family emergency or a lifestyle change, relocation can wreak havoc on your life and cause you to have to make some very important decisions much quicker than you’d like.
 One of those decisions can be what to do with your house.
 If you own it and you’re leaving the area for good, chances are that you’ll want to try to sell it quickly.
 But that’s easier said than done.
 It’s tough to sell a house on the open market even under ideal conditions, let alone one where you absolutely have to offload the house within a couple of months or even weeks.
 If you find yourself in this situation, here are 5 options to sell your house if you need to relocate.

 The Price is Right

 Look around the neighborhood to find out what other homes similar to yours have sold for.
-Don’t look at list prices, look at sale prices.
+Don’t look at list prices, look at the actual sale prices.
 That will give you a more realistic sense of what your house is worth right now to the market.
-It’s important to note that many of those home sales happened without the time-crunch you’re under, so you can presume that you’re going to need to be okay with a final price lower than a house similar to yours.
+It’s important to note that many of those home sales more than likely happened without the time-crunch you’re under, so you can presume that you’re going to need to be okay with a final price lower than a house similar to yours.

 Wait If You Can